-Our research shows that adults can help kids who struggle with moments of emotional intensity, largely due to children’s natural inexperience in understanding what on earth they are going through.
-Youngsters are new to the experience of emotion, and their lack of comprehension of their feelings may lead to the misconception that their emotions are unnatural.
+Research shows that adults can help kids who struggle with moments of emotional intensity, largely due to children’s natural inexperience in understanding what on earth they are going through.
+Children are new to the experience of emotion, and their lack of comprehension of their feelings may lead to the misconception that their emotions are unnatural.
 This is where Step 4 of our Emotion Coaching system comes in: Helping Your Child To Find Words For Their Emotions.

-According to Dr. Gottman, “providing words [to describe the problem] can help children transform an amorphous, scary, uncomfortable feeling into something definable, something that has boundaries and is a normal part of life… [something that] everybody has and everybody can handle.”
-Remarkably, research studies have shown that expressing empathy while giving kids the tools to label their emotions with words not only helps to heighten their confidence in dealing with everyday problems, but is also effective in soothing their nervous system and allowing them to recover faster from stressful events!
-Here, we will guide you through an example of how this strategy works:
+According to Dr. John Gottman, “providing words [to describe the problem] can help children transform an amorphous, scary, uncomfortable feeling into something definable, something that has boundaries and is a normal part of life… [something that] everybody has and everybody can handle.”
+Remarkably, research studies show that expressing empathy while giving kids the tools to label their emotions with words not only helps to heighten their confidence in dealing with everyday problems, but is also effective in soothing their nervous system and allowing them to recover faster from stressful events.

 Don’s nine-year-old, Garnett, comes home one day in a funk.
 Dropping his skateboard with a crash in the middle of the hallway, getting mud all over the floor, he throws himself into his room and turns up the music.
 After tiptoeing around his son throughout dinnertime as per his wife’s advice, Don loses patience with the boy’s monosyllabic moodiness and accosts him on his way out the door.
 “Where are you going, kid?”
 “To Mickey’s,” Garnett offers sullenly.
 “Is anything wrong?”
 After a few minutes of meandering aimlessly in circles, Garnett finally relents.
 “I failed my math test today.”
 What should Don do with this admission?
 His initial disappointment and frustration are replaced with confidence as he remembers the fourth step of Emotion Coaching.
 He has a way to turn the situation around.

-Though it is obvious that adults continue to struggle with relation to their emotions (wanting to understand them, not wanting to understand them, wanting them to not exist, pretending they don’t exist, trying to frantically wave their arms so that they would stop existing), it would be nonsensical to think that children and adults are on the same page.
+Though it is obvious that adults continue to struggle with relation to their emotions, it would be nonsensical to think that children and adults are on the same page.
 Don can say with relative self-awareness that his son’s confession of failing a math test in school makes him feel frustrated and upset.
 If he looks deeper, he may notice that he also feels kind of guilty and irresponsible.
 He may notice a twinge of anxiety about his parenting skills.
 Did he tutor Garnett enough over the summer when he was struggling with Geometry?
 Why didn’t Garnett come to him sooner?
 Is Garnett afraid to come to him with problems in general?
 Garnett’s silence, on the other hand, communicates a very different message: the boy has no idea how to deal with the situation, and he may not understand why.

 To help his son, Don’s job as an Emotion Coach is to find out how his son is feeling.
 The process is NOT about what Don thinks Garnett OUGHT to be feeling about the problem he is faced with, but about working together to determine the true emotions in the situation.
 Here is how the conversation might go: